ipfs/ipfs-docs/docs/concepts/comparisons.md

 ---
-title: 'IPFS Comparisons'
+title: 'IPFS comparisons'
 description: Comparing IPFS to other solutions.
 ---

-# IPFS Comparisons
+# IPFS comparisons

-## How is IPFS different from other solutions?

 IPFS is a general-purpose file system that uses a distributed hash table (DHT) to route and transfer content-addressed data.
 This sets it apart from other solutions with a more specific focus or use of a specific data storage mechanism.
 For example: